jensedre/Channel-Friends/README.md

 Download ZIP of souce code.

-Extract and rename folder to ChannelFriends

-Copy to 'Interface/AddOns' folder
+Extract and copy ChannelFriends to 'Interface/AddOns' folder